About the program

 The overall personal statement may include information on any formal education at the graduate and undergraduate levels, staff or professional development, technical training or professional experiences.
 The profile should convey a personal and professional history that enables SFA SAHE faculty members to know the person who is applying to the masters program.
 There is not a required specific format or structure, however, please type your profile, and use a double-spaced format.

-The SAHE program values diversity and inclusion of the contemporary college student and potential for leadership.
 A video must accompany your application.
 This video should be no more than 5 minutes.
-In the video, you will need to introduce yourself and discuss with the SAHE program faculty about your experiences with negotiating cultural differences in your life.
-Insert your link into the personal statement to share your video and make sure it can be accessed.
+Please introduce yourself in the video, discuss your career objectives and how this program will help you get there.
+Insert the video link into the personal statement to share your video and make sure it can be accessed.

 Financial aid and cost of attendance